 \subsection{Contributions}

-This paper presents a novel direct transcription method for solving~\refOCP, together with a proof of convergence, which has the most general assumptions to date.
-As detailed in Section~\ref{sec:assumptions}, we will only require existence of a solution to~\refOCP and mild assumptions on the boundedness and Lipschitz continuity of $f,c,b$.
-In contrast to existing convergence results: \begin{itemize} \item The solution $(y^\star,z^\star)$ does not need to be unique. \item $f,c,b$ need not be differentiable anywhere. \item We do not require the satisfaction of a constraint qualification for the discretized, finite-dimensional optimization problem, such as the Linear Independence Constraint Qualification (LICQ), Mangasarian-Fromovitz Constraint Qualification (MFCQ) or Second Order Sufficient Conditions (SOSC). \item We do not assume uniqueness or global smoothness of states or co-states/adjoints. \item We remove the assumptions in~\cite{arXiv:2017} on local uniqueness. \end{itemize}
+This paper aims to overcome the limitations of the numerical methods mentioned above by presenting a novel direct transcription method for solving~\refOCP.
+Our method combines the following ingredients: quadratic integral penalties for the equality (path) constraints; logarithmic integral barriers for the inequality path constraints; and direct numerical solution via finite elements.
+It is this combination, together with a rigorous proof of convergence, that amounts to a novel direct transcription method.
+We also provide order-of-convergence results.

-To discuss the main idea behind our method, recall that for a practical method one wants to find a weak numerical solution $x_h^\epsilon \in \cX$ that solves \refOCP in a \textit{tolerance-accurate} sense.
-To make this precise, define the objective functional
+As detailed in Section~\ref{sec:assumptions}, we only require existence of a solution to~\refOCP and mild assumptions on the boundedness and Lipschitz continuity of $f,c,b$.
+In contrast to existing convergence results: \begin{itemize} \item The solution $x^\star$ does not need to be unique. \item $f,c,b$ can be non-differentiable everywhere. \item We do not require the satisfaction of a constraint qualification for the discretized finite-dimensional optimization problem, such as the Linear Independence Constraint Qualification (LICQ), Mangasarian-Fromovitz Constraint Qualification (MFCQ) or Second-Order Sufficient Conditions (SOSC). \item Uniqueness or global smoothness of states or co-states/ adjoints do not need to hold. \item Local uniqueness assumptions, as in~\cite{arXiv:2017}, are removed. \end{itemize}